 Performance Optimization

 Optimize website performance in the development environment.
-This includes testing different caching solutions, image optimization, and load time improvements.
+This includes testing different caching solutions, optimizing images, and improving load times.

 Security Testing